DEFRA/software-development-standards/docs/guides/application_credentials.md

 In most cases, however, you will need to restart your application to re-read updated environment variables or values within the cloud secret store.
 To ensure timely refreshing of credentials and reduce the risk of unnecessary downtime you should:

-- Work with Change Management to create a Standard Change for your application.
-This Standard Change should simply allow you to restart the application with no code changes, and be used solely for the purposes of reloading updated credentials and restarting a crashed application.
+> Work with Change Management to create a Standard Change for your application.
+This Standard Change should as a minimum allow you to redeploy the application with no code changes, and can be used to update credentials and restart a crashed application.